 This is different from Rails, where Rails developers would first generate a migration file to place changes into.

-For a new project where we were rapidly iterating on the models and their attributes, I preferred the way Django works here to how Rails works.
+For a new project where we were rapidly iterating on the models and their attributes, I preferred the way Django worked to how Rails works, or found it at least as productive.

 Command line vibes